 Meridian is a medium-sized city located in the state of Mississippi.
 With a population of 39,661 people and 17 constituent neighborhoods, Meridian is the sixth largest community in Mississippi.

-Unlike some cities, Meridian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Meridian are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Meridian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meridian is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Meridian who work in office and administrative support (12.99%), sales jobs (12.68%), and healthcare (8.10%).
+There are especially a lot of people living in Meridian who work in office and administrative support (13.84%), sales jobs (13.20%), and healthcare (8.36%).

-The population of Meridian overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Meridian, 21.46% have at least a bachelor's degree.
+In terms of college education, Meridian is nearly on par with the US average for all cities of 21.84%: 20.03% of adults 25 and older in Meridian have a bachelor's degree or advanced degree.

 Meridian is an extremely ethnically-diverse city.
 The people who call Meridian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meridian residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Meridian include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Meridian is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Hindi.